Welcome to CivilGEO Knowledge Base

 In GeoHECHMS, diversions can be defined by either drawing or assigning nodes on the Map View using the following commands:

-The Draw Diversions command is used to manually draw multiple diversion nodes on the Map View, one after another until completed.
+The Draw/Assign Diversions command is used to manually draw/assign multiple diversion nodes on the Map View, one after another, until completed.

-Follow the steps below to use the Draw Diversions command:
+Follow the steps below to use the Draw/Assign Diversions command:

-This section of the dialog box allows the user to assign an invert elevation to the diversion using a terrain model.
-Define this section before drawing diversions so that the invert elevations can be assigned.
+This section is common to both the Draw Diversions and Assign Diversions dialog boxes and allows the user to assign an invert elevation to the diversion using a terrain model.
+Define this section before drawing diversions so that invert elevations can be assigned.

 To assign an invert elevation, the Terrain elevation source dropdown combo box supports the following surface types: